32 Best Things to Do in Alicante, Spain, for First-Time Visitors

 In Conclusion

-There's no shortage of fun activities in Alicante, Spain, to enjoy!
+There's no shortage of Alicante activities to enjoy!
 Things to do range from relaxing on the beach to eating at great tapas bars and seeing landmarks like Santa Bárbara Castle.

 If visiting during June, you can also attend Las Hogueras de San Juan, a once-a-year festival that features bonfires and floats.
 No matter what you do and see, you're guaranteed a memorable trip to Alicante!